mnokno/COMP1202-Coursework/README.md

 # COMP1202-Coursework
-Full solution for COMP1202 coursework year 2022.
+Full solution for COMP1202 coursework, year 2022.
 Basic directory contain the basic solution.
 Extended directory contains the extended version of the coursework.